MartinMeyer1/doc-iessb/docs/README.md

-# WEM installation and commissioning documentation
+# WEMS installation and commissioning documentation

 Welcome to the Wago Energy Manager installation and commissioning documentation!